 The Contact Lens Consultation

-The contact lens industry is always developing new innovations to make contacts more comfortable, convenient and accessible.
-Therefore, one of the initial steps in a contact lens consultation is to discuss with your eye doctor some lifestyle and health considerations that could impact the type of contacts that suit you best.
+The contact lens market is always establishing new developments to make contacts more comfy, practical and accessible.
+For that reason, one of the preliminary actions in a contact lens consultation is to talk about with your eye doctor some lifestyle and health considerations that might affect the kind of contacts that suit you best.

 Contact Lens Fitting

-In order to assure that the fitting curve of the lens properly fits the curve of your eye, your doctor will measure the curvature of the cornea or front surface of the eye.
-The curvature is measured with an instrument called a keratometer to determine the appropriate curve for your contact lenses.
-If you have astigmatism, the curvature of your cornea is not perfectly round, and therefore a “toric” lens, which is designed specifically for an eye with astigmatism, would be fit to provide the best vision and lens fit.
-In certain cases, your eye doctor may decide to measure your cornea in greater detail with a mapping of the corneal surface called corneal topography.
+In order to assure that the fitting curve of the lens properly fits the curve of your eye, your physician will determine the curvature of the cornea or front surface area of the eye.
+The curvature is measured with an instrument called a keratometer to figure out the proper curve for your contact lenses.
+If you have astigmatism, the curvature of your cornea is not completely round, and for that reason, a “toric” lens, which is created specifically for an eye with astigmatism, would be fit to provide the very best vision and lens fit.
+In certain cases, your optometrist may decide to determine your cornea in higher detail with a mapping of the corneal surface area called corneal topography.